Leadership: Strategy and Tactics

 It should not be confused with operational effectiveness or best practices — what is good for everybody and what every business should be doing, such as TQM, benchmarking, or being a learning organization (Porter, 1980).
 Thus, when developing strategies, the goal is to be different from your competitors.
 However, this does not mean that you are willing to do anything, but rather determine where the opportunities lie that you can best exploit.

 All strategic plans of the departments need to tie in with the organization's overall strategic plan.
 That is, in going back to the definition of strategy, the leaders of the organization should create the unique and valuable market position; while your goal is to support the organization with activities that fit together in a complementary way.

 That does not mean you cannot do things differently or set your own goals.
 It simply means that you need to keep your leaders' visions and goals in focus when setting your goals.
 For example, if the leaders have ethics and diversity at the forefront of their strategic vision, you cannot put elearning and knowledge management at the forefront of your strategic goals.
 However, that does not mean you cannot use elearning and knowledge management technologies to bring about ethical and diversity goals.

 Visioning is the start of any strategic plan.
 Once your leaders have set the organizational strategic plans, you need to determine how best your department can bring about changes that will support those plans.
 And while their strategic plan needs to be unique, you need to think along the same lines.

 Visioning strategy is best performed using a four-prong approach:

-- Internal Audit — Where are you now (snapshot)?
+- Internal Audit — Where are you now (snapshot of present time)?

 - Reading and Research — Where can you grow?